theodi/open-standards-guidebook/src/creating-open-standards/developing-standards/development.md

 # Before you begin

-In ‘[Scoping and starting](https://docs.google.com/document/d/1mpAgLM3OiO5FFanRYI4Qz5M3fXh2TYmeSIlde_hNFSM/edit?usp=sharing)’, we explored researching, planning and approving the goals, features, budget, schedule and resources to develop your open standard.
+In ‘[Scoping and starting](https://docs.google.com/document/d/1mpAgLM3OiO5FFanRYI4Qz5M3fXh2TYmeSIlde_hNFSM/edit?usp=sharing)’, we explore researching, planning and approving the goals, features, budget, schedule and resources to develop your open standard.

 With an approved development plan and method selected, you can begin development.

 The development method you selected will strongly influence how you develop the open standard.

-In this section we will focus on how you can  develop your open standard collaboratively and in the open.
+In this section we focus on how you can  develop your open standard collaboratively and in the open.

 # Assemble your team